Workspace ONE UEM Windows Multiuser

 - Workspace ONE UEM version 2406 or later

-- Workspace ONE UEM Modern Architecture
+- Workspace ONE UEM SaaS modern architecture

 - Workspace ONE UEM Intelligent Hub 2404 or later

-Multiuser Settings and Options
+Multiuser settings and options

 For basic Windows Multiuser step-by-step configuration instructions, see Omnissa Docs.

-Device Enrollment
+Device enrollment

-Which method you use to enroll devices may impact Multiuser steps and options.
-Enrollment flow options and steps:
+In addition, the method used to enroll devices may impact Multiuser steps and options.

 - Agent Enrollment: No additional configuration is required.

-- Dropship Provisioning (online and offline): No additional configuration is required.
+- Dropship provisioning (online and offline): No additional configuration is required.

 The Shared Device Grouping setting controls how to map a device to the right Organization Group.
 Specifically, the Group Assignment Mode option under Groups & Settings > All Settings > Devices and Users > General > Shared Device > Grouping setting defaults to Prompt User for Organization Group.